vlstill/hsExprTest/ISMUNI.md

     myfoldr = Prelude.foldr

 Here student is tasked with programming `foldr`, therefore `foldr` needs to be hidden from prelude.
 But solution file import of Prelude is not in inject section, so `foldr` can be used in solution file.

 #### Disallowing imports for student

+Normally student is allowed to import any module in scope (which includes `base`, `QuickCheck` and `hsExprTest` and their dependencies).
+This can be disallowed by injecting any function declaration into student file, after this compilation of student file which attempts import will fail.

     -- @ expr: mapMaybe
     -- @ limit: 4000000